Aiky0903/CG_CW/Interactive/README.md

 ## Interactive Diorama WebGPU Viewer

 ### Description
 This project is a real-time 3D diorama viewer built with WebGPU.
-It loads OBJ models exported from Blender, applies physically-based materials, and features advanced lighting, emission, and post-processing effects.
-Users can interactively explore the scene with smooth camera controls and UI adjustments.
+It loads OBJ models exported from Blender and reads material properties (like color, normal, roughness, and emission maps) from the accompanying MTL file.
+The viewer features the scene with lighting, emission, and post-processing effects.
+Users can interactively explore the scene using mouse controls to control the camera and adjust scene brightness.

 ### Features
 - OBJ file import (from Blender)